 In addition to the above guidelines, you must file a tax return if you meet other very specific criteria see 'Additional Filing Requirements' below for more information.

 Additional Filing Requirements

-- You owe recapture taxes or the alternative minimum tax;
+- You owe recapture taxes (including recapture of an education credit and repayment of first-time homebuyer credit) or the alternative minimum tax;

 - You owe taxes, such as social security or Medicare, on tips not reported to your employer or on wages you received from an employer who did not withhold these taxes;

 - You owe write in taxes such as social security, Medicare or RRTA tax on tips reported to your employer or on group term life insurance or additional tax on a health savings account;

 - You had net earnings from self employment of at least $400;

 - You had wages of $108.28 or more from a church or qualified church-controlled organization that is exempt from employer social security and Medicare taxes;